SoftwareAG/cumulocity-examples/sample-lwm2m-custom-decoder/readme.md

         ]
     }
 ],
+"dataFragments":[
+    {
+       "value":"12345]",
+       "key":"/999/433/3"
+    },
+    {
+       "value":"Hello World",
+       "key":"/45678/0/1234"
+    }
+ ],
 "success": true
 }
 ```

 ## Implementing Decoder Microservices:

 Decoder Microservices can be easily built on top of [Cumulocity Microservices](http://www.cumulocity.com/guides/microservice-sdk/java).
 In order to serve as a LWM2M decoder microservice, two requirements have be met

 1. The microservice needs to marked as decoder microservice in the microservice manifest
 2. The microservice needs to provide a simple decoder REST endpoint (/decode), as described above

 ### Marking a microservice as decoder

 In order to enable Cumulocity IoT to discover a Decoder Microservice, it needs to be marked as decoder microservice in the `cumulocity.json` file.
 This can be done by adding a simple additional fragment (`isDecoder`).
 For example, in this example, we use

      "isDecoder": {
         "name":"Binary Series Decoder"